Shota Rustaveli: Legacy

 The highest Georgian state prize in the fields of art and literature is the Shota Rustaveli State Prize.
 Tbilisi's main thoroughfare is Rustaveli Avenue.
 In Tbilisi, one can also find the Rustaveli Theatre, the Shota Rustaveli Institute of Georgian Literature of the Georgian National Academy of Sciences, the Shota Rustaveli Tbilisi International Airport and the Rustaveli metro station, among many other landmarks bearing his name.

 Rustaveli has been featured on the 100 Georgian lari bill since the introduction of the currency in 1995.
 In 2001 Israel and Georgia jointly issued postage stamps to honor Shota Rustaveli.

 Streets in a number of cities in the former Soviet Union are named after Rustaveli, including in Moscow, Saint Petersburg (Russia), Kyiv, Lviv (Ukraine), Tashkent (Uzbekistan), Yerevan, Gyumri (Armenia), and elsewhere, such as pathway in Jerusalem, which leads to the Monastery of the Cross.

 Mihály Zichy, a 19th-century Hungarian painter, rose to the rank of "national painter" in Georgia as he produced the classic illustrations that have been frequently used in editions of Rustaveli's poetry.
 A sculpture and a street commemorate Zichy's work in Tbilisi.
 Georgian composer Tamara Vakhvakhishvili set Rustaveli's poetry to music in her composition Citation for voice and orchestra.

-As a part of the 65th Anniversary of the Recovery of Shota Rustaveli's Fresco, Oxford Interfaith Forum organises a series of educational events, including the Bodleian Library Manuscript Presentations, and Multi-lingual Reading.
+Oxford Interfaith Forum organised a multilingual conference dedicated to the 65th Anniversary of the Recovery of Shota Rustaveli's fresco.
+The conference participants presented Rustaveli's poem in twelve languages.